 In this sense, dominant undertakings should constantly review their commercial policy and their in-force agreements with suppliers and customers, with consideration of the specific market conditions.
-The aim is to avoid being involved in anticompetitive conduct through vertical restraints such as exclusivity agreements, tying, resale price restrictions, discounts and rebates, among other things.44
+The aim is to avoid being involved in anticompetitive conduct through vertical restraints such as exclusivity agreements, tying, resale price restrictions, discounts and rebates, among other things.43

 Third, the mandatory merger control regime requires companies to notify concentrations that equal or exceed the set turnover thresholds.
-In Chile, this happens under an administrative procedure before the FNE.45 This proceeding involves a standstill obligation to the parties of the transaction, which prohibits the implementation of the operation before it is cleared by the FNE.46 This translates into the following requirements:
+In Chile, this happens under an administrative procedure before the FNE.44 This proceeding involves a standstill obligation to the parties of the transaction, which prohibits the implementation of the operation before it is cleared by the FNE.45 This translates into the following requirements:

-- Companies must notify to the FNE all transactions that meet the substantive requirements to be considered as a concentration operation and equal or surpass the jurisdictional turnover thresholds, before their closing, subject to the risk of incurring an infringement of failure to notify.47 - The notifying parties cannot implement the transaction before the FNE's clearance, which may consider a variety of actions that constitute early implementation of the concentration (gun jumping).48 - Notifying parties must comply with the remedies in the case of conditional approvals. - Companies are not allowed to implement the transaction in the case of a prohibition ruling.
+Companies must notify to the FNE all transactions that meet the substantive requirements to be considered as a concentration operation and equal or surpass the jurisdictional turnover thresholds, before their closing, subject to the risk of incurring an infringement of failure to notify.46